demmings/gsSQL/README.md

         * The column names will be in lower case.
         * If more than one table is referenced, the column name will be:  "table.column", otherwise it will just be the column name.
         * Spaces in the column name use the underscore, so something like "Transaction Date" would be referenced as "transaction_date".
+        * selectToClass(className) - use this method to create an array of instances to the specified class, rather than an array of JSON objects.
+          *  Normally the return is an array of JSON objects.
+This method will create a new instance of the specified class and do an Object.assign() to it from the JSON object read for each record.
     * When defining each table (addTableData()), you set the name and the data source.
 This source can be
       * a double array of data (with column titles)
       * a sheet name